 Data linkage projects

-The project focus is an assessment of medical device performance through the linkage of AHSQC registry data to claims data.
-A pilot study was initiated in 2019 to link AHSQC registry data with New York State discharge claims and examine data completeness as well as the potential to determine short and long-term outcomes following ventral hernia repair.
+The project focus is an assessment of medical device performance through the linkage of ACHQC registry data to claims data.
+A pilot study was initiated in 2019 to link ACHQC registry data with New York State discharge claims and examine data completeness as well as the potential to determine short and long-term outcomes following ventral hernia repair.
 After the pilot study is completed and evaluated, the analytic center will link Center for Medicare and Medicaid Services (CMS) claims data to the registry.
 The CRN anticipates the completion of the first linkage project in January 2020.